nkessilfie/translator/README.md

 This program uses the text file which contains data in dictionary format and reads it back as key, values and gives the translation for the required word

-language: python 3.8, editor: Pycharm
+*language used: python 3.8
+*coded on: Pycharm